What to include in your birth plan

 Pregnancy - birth plan

 Your birth plan can be very specific or very open.
-For example, some women know they want to try to have an unmedicated, or "natural," childbirth, and others know they absolutely do not want to have unmedicated childbirth.
-Most want to explore their options and see how their own labor is going before making these decisions.
+For example, some women know they want to try to have an unmedicated, or "natural," childbirth, and others know they absolutely do not want to have an unmedicated childbirth.

-It is important to share your birth plan with your doctor or midwife well before your delivery date.
+Once you've completed your birth plan, be sure to share it with your doctor or midwife well before your delivery date.

 Below are many of the things you may want to think about as you create your birth plan.